GINGER594/Ninth-Circle-Of-Text/README.md

 - toggleable line numbers

 to install:
-- download the release
+- download the correct release for your OS
 - unzip
 - run the exe
 - optional but recommended:
--   store the executable somewhere sensible and create an alias for it in .bashrc
+-   store the executable somewhere sensible and create an alias for it in .bashrc (use env vars if on windows)